 In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
 This is called her background risk.
 This sheet talks about whether exposure to salmeterol may increase the risk for birth defects over that background risk.
 This information should not take the place of medical care and advice from your health care provider.

 What is salmeterol?

 Salmeterol is a medication used for the treatment of asthma and chronic obstructive pulmonary disease (COPD).
 It is in a class of medications called beta2-agonists.
 Beta2-agonists are bronchodilators, meaning that they help to open the airways in the lungs.
-Salmeterol is a long-acting beta2-agonist taken by breathing in (inhalation).
+Salmeterol is a long-acting beta2-agonist taken by breathing it into the lungs (by inhalation).
 It is used together with an inhaled corticosteroid to treat asthma.
-For information on inhaled corticosteroids, see the MotherToBaby fact sheet Inhaled Corticosteroids and Pregnancy at http://mothertobaby.org/fact-sheets/inhaled-corticosteroids-icss-pregnancy/pdf/.
+For information on inhaled corticosteroids, see the MotherToBaby fact sheet Inhaled Corticosteroids and Pregnancy at https://mothertobaby.org/fact-sheets/inhaled-corticosteroids-icss-pregnancy/pdf/.

 I just found out that I am pregnant.
 Should I stop using my salmeterol inhaler?

-No. You should not stop taking any medications without first talking with your health care provider.
+No. You should not stop taking any medications without first talking with your healthcare provider.
 It is important to think about the benefits of controlling asthma symptoms during pregnancy.
 Untreated asthma increases the chance for complications for both mother and baby.
-For more information, please see the MotherToBaby fact sheet Asthma in Pregnancy at http://mothertobaby.org/fact-sheets/asthma-and-pregnancy/.
+For more information, please see the MotherToBaby fact sheet Asthma in Pregnancy at https://mothertobaby.org/fact-sheets/asthma-and-pregnancy/pdf/.